malramsay64/phd-thesis/03_Glassy_Dynamics/stokes_einstein_debye.md

 The single particle relaxation times provide a method to investigate this idea.

-The typical picture of jump dynamics is that of the rotational motion, where the quantity $\tau_1/\tau_2$ has a value of 4 when the motion is comprised of small angular jumps, and reduces in value to 1 when the motion is comprised of large angular jumps. [@Kivelson1970] This is depicted in @fig:rotational_jumps which has both the traditional $\tau_1/\tau_2$ quantity in addition to the ratio of the molecular relaxation quantities $\tau_{T2}/\tau_{T4}$.
+This is depicted in @fig:rotational_jumps which has both the traditional $\tau_1/\tau_2$ quantity in addition to the ratio of the molecular relaxation quantities $\tau_{T2}/\tau_{T4}$.